 Water and wastewater facilities are usually high energy consumers.
 Typically water and wastewater-treatment processes account for 25 – 40 percent of the municipality’s electricity bill – energy that can be saved and money that can be freed up and put to better use elsewhere.
 The answer lies in understanding that the technology and knowledge is available to make water-management systems energy neutral.

-During the same time period, the energy production has been improved through the implementation of new energy efficient biogas engines (CHP), resulting in an increase in electricity production of approximately 1 GWh/year.
-Furthermore, a new heat exchanger has been installed with the aim of selling surplus heat to the district heating grid, which represents approx. 2 GWh/year.
+During the same time period, the energy production has been improved through the implementation of energy efficient biogas engines (CHP), resulting in an increase in electricity production of approximately 1 GWh/year.
+Furthermore, a heat exchanger has been installed with the aim of selling surplus heat to the district heating grid, which represents approx. 2 GWh/year.

 CO2 emissions are reduced